jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### Token handling

-Here we ar assigning new values to the tokens,
+Here we are assigning new values to the tokens,
 this whole process is done to secure the resubmitting
 ```php
 $message_token = hash("sha1", uniqid());